flutter/engine/docs/Testing-presubmit-Engine-PRs-with-the-Flutter-framework.md

 ## 1. Create your engine pull request with the `test: all` label.

-When creating your PR, add the `test: all` label *before* submitting the PR to presubmit.
+When creating your PR, add the `test: all` label *before* submitting the PR to CI.
 This will ensure that all builds required for framework testing are triggered.

-If you sent out your PR without adding the `test: all` label, add it, then re-push your branch to re-trigger presubmits.
+If you sent out your PR without adding the `test: all` label, you can add it, then re-push your branch to re-trigger presubmits.

-By default, not all builds and tests are run in engine presubmits.
+By default, [not all builds and tests are run][engine_presubmits] in engine presubmits.
 When our CI is able to determine that certain shards are unaffected by a change, via a `runIf` clause in our `.ci.yaml`, for example, it will be skipped.
 Many framework tests, however, assume all build products are present and will trigger a `flutter precache`, which will fail with a 404 on missing build artifacts.

+[engine_presubmits]: ci/Engine-pre-submits-and-post-submits.md#running-post-submits-eagerly

 ## 2. Wait